telerik/report-server-docs/apis/rest-api/examples/javascript/login.md

   })
 ```

-To use the “anonymous” user you have to first enable it from the Report Server management application.
+To use the "anonymous" user you have to first enable it from the Report Server management application.
 In order to log in as an anonymous user you have to pass empty strings both for the username and the password.